matthewmueller/rfcs/text/0001-datamodel-2.md

 ### Answer

-For cases like these we'd like to offer "type specifications" (better name? "type upgrade") as attributes.
+For cases like these we'd like to offer "type specifications" (better name? "type upgrade"?) as attributes.
 This way we can keep the fields types low-level and universal, but "upgrade" the type for databases that support it.

 ```groovy
 model User {